Combining Data Generation and Active Learning for Low-Resource Question Answering: Introduction

-Although~\citet{shakeri_end--end_2020} show that a question-answer generation approach trained on SQuAD~\citep{rajpurkar_squad_2016} transfers fairly well to other (similar) domains, this does not hold in general with datasets from specialized domains, which are very relevant in practice.
-Additionally, so far it stays unclear how few samples from the target domain, selected based on various criteria, affect the performance of the MRQA model when they are used in the training of the sample generation model as well.
-In this work, we explore a novel approach that enables this, together with investigating how employing Active Learning (AL), either at the data generation model or at the MRQA model, affects the overall performance of the MRQA task.
-We consider only a small set of documents from the \textit{target} domain annotated in terms of questions and answers, in addition to a potentially large set of samples from a different, generic \textit{source} domain.
-We also assume to have access to a large amount of unlabeled data (documents) available from the target domain, which is common in real scenarios (e.g. publications from PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov}} when considering the medical domain).
+To achieve this, we consider only a small set of documents from the \textit{target} domain annotated in terms of questions and answers, in addition to a potentially large set of samples from a different, generic \textit{source} domain.
+We further assume to have access to a large amount of unlabeled data (documents) available from the target domain, which is common in real scenarios (e.g., publications from PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov}} when considering the medical domain).
 We then employ a state-of-the-art model for generating question-answer pairs on these documents from the target domain, to enrich our training sets with synthetic data.
-We study the application of AL in order to label those samples which are most relevant for increasing performance, with the aim of reducing the amount of labeled samples needed.
+In our research, we study the application of AL in order to label those samples which are most relevant for increasing performance, with the aim of reducing the amount of labeled samples needed.
 We consider these labeled samples in both the data generation stage as well as for the MRQA model itself.
-Our experimental results show great improvements for the MRQA task considering two domain-specific datasets, namely TechQA~\citep{castelli_techqa_2019} and BioASQ~\citep{tsatsaronis_overview_2015}, with few samples specifically annotated for the data generation model.

-In this work, our main contributions are the following: 1) We introduce a novel approach that combines data augmentation for MRQA via question-answer generation with Active Learning; 2) we identify the most relevant samples for AL by adapting to our setting scoring functions recently used for unsupervised quality assessment of machine translation; 3) we introduce a new sample relevance score specific to MRQA by coupling the generated samples with the downstream task, so that the MRQA model influences the data augmentation process as well; and 4) we perform extensive experiments\footnote{The implementation for the experiments will be made publicly available and integrated into \url{https://github.com/primeqa/primeqa}.} to demonstrate how to utilize AL in MRQA for improving performance in low-resource, domain-specific scenarios.
+Our contributions in this paper can be summarized as follows: 1) We introduce a novel approach that combines data augmentation for MRQA via question-answer generation with Active Learning; 2) we identify the most relevant samples for AL by adapting to our setting scoring functions recently used for unsupervised quality assessment of machine translation; 3) we introduce a new sample relevance score specific to MRQA by coupling the generated samples with the downstream task, so that the MRQA model influences the data augmentation process as well; and 4) we perform extensive experiments\footnote{Code is available at \url{https://github.com/mxschmdt/mrqa-gen-al}} to demonstrate that AL is best used in our setup at the stage of data generation for improving MRQA performance in low-resource, domain-specific scenarios.